From what they are to how you can earn them, here’s your guide to frequent flyer points and the benefits they can provide.

-What do I have to do to join a frequent flyer programme?
+What do I have to do to join a frequent flyer program?

 Each airline provides online information and a sign up facility for their specific frequent flyer program.
 The most common options include:

-Is a credit card necessary for joining an airline’s frequent flyer programme?
+Is a credit card necessary for joining an airline’s frequent flyer program?

 No, you do not require a credit card.

-Is there a cost for joining an airline’s frequent flyer programme?
+Is there a cost for joining an airline’s frequent flyer program?